VargaJoe/timeline-theories/docs/implementation-tasks.md

 - [ ] Design consistent button group styling
 - [ ] Test usability and ensure icons are intuitive

+### Technical Task - Timeline Fixes

+- [x] There should be an option to delete a timeline entry from the timeline page when an administrator is logged in.
+- [x] The delete timeline icon has disappeared from the timeline page; it was present before.
+- [x] HTML support for the timeline description editor has disappeared; it was previously available.
+- [x] Timeline cards on the timelines page now show a “TEST” indicator if the timeline is not public.

 ---

 ## In Progress Stories